Fulop-Krisztian/netconfigs/Linux/Gaming/Gaming.md

 [Migrating all of your Windows game saves to Linux the simple way](Windows%20saves.md)

+Common pitfalls:
+---

+> [!WARNING]
+> If you are migrating from Windows, and some of the games you install don't seem to work, check if you are installing on an NTFS partition.
+NTFS can also cause issues both when only the game files are on in, or only when the Wine prefix folder is on it.
+>
+> Use another, simple filesystem, like [EXT4](https://en.wikipedia.org/wiki/Ext4).
+You can also use more advanced filesystems, supposing you have the willingness to learn about them: [BTRFS](../Filesystems/BTRFS.md), [ZFS](../Filesystems/ZFS.md)

 Environment variables:
 ---
 These environment variables can optimize your gaming experience, or may be a requirement to launch the game at all.